-Dating of nonagricultural features provided useful information as well.
+Dating of non-agricultural features provided useful information as well.
 The ahupua'a boundary was established early in time, when control of the large agricultural areas was of utmost importance.
-The ceremonial structure was constructed later, possibly at a time when population was growing and available space for cultivation becoming was limited. increasingly This would be a time when agricultural ritual would play a critical role in the life of the Wailau people.
+The heiau was constructed later, possibly at a time when population was growing and available space for cultivation was becoming increasingly limited.
+This would be a time when agricultural ritual would play a critical role in the life of the Wailau people.

-In sum, the cultivation of irrigated fields began the in Thirteenth Century AD in Wailau.
-At this distinct time. two communities were established in the Wailau valley: Ahupua'a on the west and Hālawa Ahupua'a on the east.
-Extensive fields were constructed early on their because of potential to yield large amounts of taro.
+In sum, the cultivation of irrigated fields began in the Thirteenth Century AD in Wailau.
+At this time, two distinct communities were established in the valley: Wailau Ahupua'a on the west and Hālawa Ahupua'a on the east.
+Extensive fields were constructed early on because of their potential to yield large amounts of taro.
 Soon the entire valley was under irrigated taro cultivation, and lo'i construction continued into the historic era, until unfavorable economic conditions and a devastating flood forced the last remaining farmers to abandon the valley.
 Today the fields of Wailau endure, remnants of a rich agricultural past whose story is just beginning to be told.